Upnor: Industry

 Like other parts of Frindsbury, chalk or calcium carbonate has been extracted, high quality molding sand or foundry sand has been taken from a quarry near All Saints Church, and William Burgess Little built 25 five barges at his yard between October 1843 and June 1871.
 The first was the Sarah Little and the last was called the W. B. Little Finish.
 James Little built three barges here in 1891, 1893, and 1895.
 A potter's kiln can be seen on an 1830 watercolour by Susan Twopeny, now in Rochester Guildhall Museum.

 Church

-The ecclesiastical parish of Upnor split from Frindsbury in 1884 and was reabsorbed in 1955.
-The parish church of St Philip and St James (1884) was designed by Ewan Christian.
+The ecclesiastical parish of Upnor split from Frindsbury in September 1884 and was reabsorbed in December 1955.
+The parish church of St Philip and St James (July 1884) was designed by Ewan Christian.
 It is virtually unaltered.

 Military

 Upnor Castle

-Upnor Castle was built as an artillery fort between 1559 and 1567 in order to protect Chatham Dockyard and the associated naval anchorage.
-It was called into action in June 1667 when the Dutch Navy conducted a raid on the ships moored in the river; the castle proved ineffective in repelling the attack and it was decommissioned soon afterwards.
-Though the castle was only operational as a fort for about 100 years, it was retained as a gunpowder magazine and ammunition store until the end of the First World War; continuing in military use through World War II, it was opened to the public as a museum in 1945.
+Upnor Castle was built as an artillery fort between October 1559 and February 1567 in order to protect Chatham Dockyard and the associated naval anchorage.
+It was called into action in June 1667 when the Nederlandse Staatsmarine (Dutch State Navy) conducted a raid on the ships moored in the river; Upnor Castle proved ineffective in repelling the attack by the Dutch State Navy and it was decommissioned during March 1668.
+Though Upnor Castle was only operational as an artillery fort for about 100 years, it was retained as a gunpowder magazine and ammunition store until the end of World War 1; continuing in military usage through World War 2, it was opened to the public as a Departmental Museum in October 1945.